Check out our best-of reviews:

 - Best for intense cycling workouts

-Cheap spin bikes cost around $200 – $400 while the advanced high-quality spin bikes can cost over $1,000.
-What makes the spin bikes not as expensive as Peloton or Smart Trainers is the lack of electronic technology packed into it.
+Cheap exercise bikes cost around $200 – $400 while the advanced high-quality bikes can cost over $1,000.
+What makes these bikes not as expensive as a Smart Trainers is the lack of electronic technology packed into it.

 Recumbent bikes are another type of home cycling bike.

 These are built so you’re riding in a more seated, laid back position, like a recumbent bicycle.
 They are ideal for indoor recreational cycling purposes as well as gym workouts and cooldowns.
 The position means you’re slightly more relaxed than on a exercise bike or upright static bike.
 This makes recumbent bikes perfect for seniors, beginners, or those rehabbing an injury as there is less pressure on your joints.

 One downside to these sit down exercise bikes is the fact they can’t be folded away.
 Of course, they take up far less room than say a treadmill, but they’re still quite long and require quite a bit of space.
 Recumbent stationary bikes are among the cheapest on the market, making them popular with those on a budget.